Seven-Semester JD/LLM in Banking & Financial Law

 Completion of the Program

-Students are expected to complete the program in the semester immediately following graduation from the JD program and are required to complete it in no more than three semesters.
+Students are expected to complete the program in the semester immediately following graduation from the JD program and are required to complete the program in no more than three semesters after obtaining the JD degree.
+Appropriate JD courses and seminars may be substituted for LLM courses with the permission of the director of the Banking & Financial Law LLM program and the instructor.

 Admissions Requirements

-A student may apply for admission to the Accelerated LLM Program in Banking & Financial Law at any time during his or her second or third year.
+A student may apply for admission to the Accelerated LLM Program in Banking & Financial Law at any time during their second or third year.
 Upon preliminary acceptance, the student will be assigned an LLM advisor.
-Courses to be credited to the LLM should be chosen by the student in consultation with the advisor.
+Courses to be credited to the LLM should be chosen by the student in consultation with the student’s advisor.

-Final admission to the program requires that, at the time of graduation from the JD program, the student will have completed all courses to be credited toward the LLM with a grade of B or higher, and with an average grade of B+ or higher.
+Final admission to the program requires that, at the time of graduation from the JD program, the student will have completed all courses to be credited toward the LLM with a cumulative grade point average of 2.7 or higher.